-A day in the life of a vervet finds them up and active in the morning, foraging first in the tree in which they are sleeping.
+A day in the life of a vervet finds them up and active in the morning, foraging first in the tree in which they were sleeping.
 If it is the acacia tree, they will forage everything from the flower to the gum.

 Then they move to the ground and spread out, with no apparent leader, as they look for food.
-They can be seen turning over logs and branches, scratching dirt, leaping for insects.
+They can be seen turning over logs and branches, scratching dirt, and leaping for insects.